Mount Song: The Qin-Huai Line

-The Yellow River (Huang He) is the second-largest of China, the first being the Yangtze, which reaches to the east into Tibet (as does the Yellow).
+The Yellow River (Huang He) is the second-largest of China, the first being the Yangtze, which reaches into east Tibet (as does the Yellow).
 Its numerous tributaries on the way to the East China Sea just above Shanghai water a broad E-W swathe called the Yangtze Delta.
 Its low-altitude matrix of streams supports the great mass of Chinese people, the most numerous on Earth.

 The Yellow River creates a second swathe just north of the Yangtze Delta.
 It is sometimes said to be in the Delta, but the Yangtze Valley and the Yellow River Valley, both running roughly E-W, are separated from each other by a divide.
 If it should be breached at any point then one river would capture the other upstream from the breach.
 Instead they are totally distinct.
-The Yellow exits into the Bohai Sea some 744 km north of Shanghai.
+The Yellow River exits into the Bohai Sea some 744 km north of Shanghai.

 The Yellow River descends from Gyaring Lake in the high plains of Tibet at an altitude of 4293 m.
 The distance from the river mouth is 1965 km.
 Lowland visitors run the risk of altitude sickness.
 The shallow lake collects muddy waters from the surrounding grassy plateau made of thick deposits of loess, a fine dust deposited by glacial winds in the remote past.
 Suspended loess stays in the water, imparting to the river the yellow color after which it is named.
 Deposition of this dust fills up the riverbed, resulting in course changes and extensive flooding.
 Frequent dams and reservoirs help control this formerly disastrous problem.